 Marylynn Poucachiche and Norman Matchewan faced tear gas and police batons when they joined their parents on the barricades to defend their traditional territory in the 1980s.
-Little did they realize they would sl be on the barricades over 20 years later, this time with their own young children at their sides.
+Little did they realize they would still be on the barricades over 20 years later, this time with their own young children at their sides.

 The title refers to their campaign slogan demanding Canada and Quebec honour a precedent-setting conservation deal signed in 1991.
 Director, Martha Stiegman, spent four years shooting this poetic, heartfelt documentary that challenges stereotypes of “angry Indians.”
 Honour Your Word juxtaposes starkly contrasting landscapes—the majesty of the bush, a dramatic highway stand-off against a riot squad, daily life within the confines of the reserve—to reveal the spirit of a people for whom blockading has become an unfortunate part of their way of life, a life rooted in the piece of Boreal Forest they are defending.